 Polyester and nylon are synthetic materials frequently used in workout clothing and athletic wear.
 Breathability varies, and mostly depends on the fabric construction, such as the tightness of the knit and thickness of the yarn – look for a porous weave and lightweight material.

 Synthetics tend to retain odors and can be a bit scratchy but are also durable and resistant to tears.
 Nylon and polyester fibers create a moisture-wicking fabric that dries very quickly.
-This is a popular fabric for sports bras, next-to-skin base layers, and technical midweight layers.
+This fabric is popular for sports bras, next-to-skin base layers, and technical midweight layers.

 Known to just about everyone via a favorite t-shirt, cotton is incredibly breathable, soft, and comfortable.
 However, it is not moisture-wicking.
 Cotton absorbs moisture and stays wet, which speeds up the loss of body heat.
 This assistance with thermoregulation makes cotton material the coolest for very hot temperatures, but downright dangerous for exertion in colder weather.